 In 2015 he travelled to Europe with the Blackwood Clarinet Quartet and performed at the International Clarinet Fest in Madrid and furthered his own studies through lessons with Rocco Parisi in Italy.

-During 2016 and 2017 Michael has been back at university studying a Masters of Audiology Studies at the University of Queensland while still performing in musicals, the Queensland Wind Orchestra and various other orchestras, as well as working in music retail and servicing instruments.
-In 2018 he will be moving to Townsville to begin a new job as an Audiologist and hopes to find new outlets as performance opportunities.
+During 2016 and 2017 Michael completed a Masters of Audiology Studies at the University of Queensland while still performing in musicals, the Queensland Wind Orchestra and various other orchestras, as well as working in music retail and servicing instruments.

 CV - Download

 Here's a recent recording of Sutermeister's Capriccio for solo clarinet in A.